il-nietos/time-series-temperature-forecast/README.md

 # Time series temperature forecast

-## General info
+## Description

-Time series forecast of the temperature in Berlin.
+Time series analysis of the temperature in Berlin Tempelhof using Autoregressive (AR) and Autoregressive Integrated Moving Average (ARIMA) modelling.
+Forecast for the next three days based on historical temperature data.

 ## Data